I'm interested in many different types of pets, including freshwater fish, and I enjoy sharing what I've learned about

 Just How Large Can They Grow?

 The majority seem to grow to 18 inches, but only after several years.
-This writer has seen plecos almost two feet long.
+I've seen plecos almost two feet long.
 However, most plecos never get that big.
 If you have a large tank or pond, don't completely dismiss the idea of getting a pleco.
 They are long-lived fish that are relatively easy to care for and have a unique beauty.
 The chances of a pleco outgrowing your tank are small.

 Advantages of Plecos